 This religious destination has three major caves Temple Cave, Dark Cave and Art Gallery Cave.
 The Temple cave is the largest cavern having many Hindu shrines beneath a ceiling of over 300 feet height.
 The Dark Cave gives you a wildlife tour and experience of knowing about cave animals such as bats and creepy crawly insects.
 The Art Gallery cave has various wall paintings and carvings depicting the story of Hindu religion and deities.

 Useful Tips: There are many monkeys at Batu caves right from the entrance till the caves, so just be careful, maintain space from them and ignore them.
 Do not carry any food items with you to avoid it getting snatched by the monkeys.

-Try visiting the Batu Caves early morning to avoid the afternoon heat and also carry bottles of water with you to stay hydrated.
+Try visiting the Batu Caves early morning to avoid the afternoon heat.
+Also carry bottles of water with you to stay hydrated.

 The Batu Caves are open from 6 AM to 9 PM daily.
 The visiting times for Dark Caves vary which is from 10:30 AM to 4:30 PM

 The entrance to Batu Caves is free.
 There is an entrance fees for Dark Caves only which is as below;

 Batu Caves are located in Selangor, Gombak at a distance of about 15 km.
 If you are willing to commute through public transport, you can take the train from KL Sentral Railway Station to Batu Caves Railway Station.
 The tickets are easily available at the railway station for 2 MYR (Malaysian Ringgitt).
 You can also easily hire a taxi and reach the Batu Caves.